 As a leader, one of your top priorities is to help your team members succeed and feel engaged with their work.
 But if you don't create psychological safety at work, those ambitions will not be possible.

-Dr. Amy Edmondson, the Harvard Business School professor who coined the term "psychological safety" two decades ago, defines it as: a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.
+Dr. Amy Edmondson, the Harvard Business School professor who coined the term psychological safety, defines it as, "a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes."

 Edmondson pointed to psychological safety as a critical factor for high-performing teams.
 More recently, Google's research on characteristics of high-performing teams identified psychological safety as their top indicator of the performance of a team.

 Teams with strong psychological safety are less afraid of the negative consequences that may result from:

 Teams that feel empowered to share their perspectives with each other, especially when their opinions differ from the rest of the group, are able to more fully leverage the knowledge and talent that each member brings to the team.
 These teams are more likely to take initiative and consider the full picture of each situation.
 This in turn enables the team to innovate and find effective solutions.